Azure/itanomalyinsights-cortana-intelligence-preconfigured-solution/Docs/IT Anomaly Insights Post Deployment Instructions.md

 This section outlines the steps to setup health monitoring for the pipeline in production.
 Anomaly Detection scoring activity runs inside Azure Data Factory.
 It fetches input data from Azure Table Storage, passes that data to Machine Learning - Anomaly Detection API for scoring and persists the results in Azure SQL database.
 Metrics are tracked for every service call and the collected telemetry data is sent to Application Insights (AI) which allows setting up monitoring dashboards and alarms.

 Steps to set up a sample health dashboard are outlined below.
-  1. The name of Application Insights account will be displayed on the deployment summary page in CIQS.
+  1. The name of Application Insights account will be displayed on the deployment summary page in Cortana Intelligence Solution.
 Make a note of it.
   2. Navigate to portal.azure.com and search for the AI account noted above.
   3. Once in the Application Insights blade, click on the "Metric Explorer" button.